 I am a fully qualified Reflexologist, Foot Health Practitioner and a member of the Association of Reflexologists-Aor Click here working in Exeter, Tiverton, Exmouth, Topsham and the surrounding area of Devon.
 My intention is to assist you to feel well and whole.
-To be the best you can be, to help you to enjoy deep relaxation and by empowering you to feel in touch with your body, interpreting the signs it gives you and encouraging your body to heal itself.
+To be the best you can be, to help you to enjoy deep relaxation and by empowering you to feel in touch with your body, helping you to interprete the signs it gives you and encouraging your body to heal itself.

 I qualified as a nurse here in Exeter in 1984.
 Working with people to enable them to live well has always been what I have wanted to do.
 The way we live today leaves us with very little time to be quiet and listen to our bodies and minds in order to reduce the stress of everyday living.
 Mental health problems are on the increase as are chronic health issues such as Chronic Fatigue, M.E. and Fibromyalgia.

 Some time ago I was in a job where I became very stressed and anxious becoming aware of the harmful effects that stress were having on my own body and mind.
 As a result I sought some therapy but I was very sceptical.
 However, the treatment had a profound effect on me.
 After the treatment I felt calm, rested and with a sense of wellbeing, that I had not felt for a long time.
 The experience made me consider what I was doing to my body, and I knew that I needed to change how I was living.
-I left the job I was in, did some searching about complementary therapies and made the decision to train to become a reflexologist.
+I left the job I was in, did some searching about complementary therapies and made the decision to train in Exeter to become a reflexologist.

 The simple touch of hands promotes empathy, a pat on the back, a hug, can tell you without words that you are not alone.
 These simple gestures involving physical contact have an implicit healing inflence.

 Human touch is beneficial, healthy and compassionate physical activity that society is losing as we become more isolated from each other, often using social media as contact instead.

 Healing Touch therapies are a way of touching which can bring balance for the body, mind and soul and can be used to complement other medical treatments.
 By restoring balance within the energy system of the body, it can create an optimal environment for healing.
 Reflexology is a complementary remedy, not an alternative remedy, so it can be easily used along side other medical treatments.
 Reflexology is a very nurturing, noninvasive therapy.